otpcr/otpcr/README.rst

 **NAME**

-``OTPCR`` - Office of the Prosecutor's 117th Communication of the year 2019
+``OTPCR`` - Office of the Prosecutor's 117th communication of the year 2019

 **SYNOPSIS**